Web MCP Protocol Explained: How AI Agents Will Interact with Websites

 How CISIN Can Help Your Business Prepare for the Web MCP Era

 CISIN (Cyber Infrastructure LLC) is one of the few companies to have received early tester access to the Web MCP Protocol.
-Our team offers:
+This puts us in a unique position to help businesses prepare for this shift before it becomes mainstream.

-- AI Agent Interaction Design - We design the custom animations and response structures that create a professional, branded experience for AI agent interactions.
+• AI Agent Interaction Design - We design the custom animations and response structures that create a professional, branded experience for AI agent interactions on your website.

 Ready to Future-Proof Your Website for AI Agents?